Skip to content

 Configuration

-Database settings
+Database

 Variable Default Description

-MYSQL_HOST 127.0.0.1 The address of your MySQL server
+MYSQL_HOST 127.0.0.1 Address of your MySQL server

-MYSQL_PORT 3306 The port MySQL is listening on
+MYSQL_PORT 3306 Port MySQL is listening on

 MYSQL_USER deadsimplesearch Database username